Helm Flow Control and Conditionals

 Controlling Whitespace/Newlines Output

-We noticed how our if conditional block generates some rather weird output (empty lines) around the replicas
+We noticed how our conditional block generates some rather weird output (empty lines) around the replicas

 and end